juzna/php-enhancer/README.md

 Should this be a problem, you can try adding a [php extension](https://github.com/juzna/php-enhancer/tree/php-extension) which gets deeper into PHPs core and can hook onto anything ;)

+## Examples
+Simple examples are in `examples` directory.

+Example of a complete project based on *Nette sandbox* is in branch [sandbox](https://github.com/juzna/php-enhancer/tree/sandbox).
+Just clone it, install dependencies using composer and you're ready to start your own project with enhanced php.